The Bankrate promise

 Wellington Insurance Group

 The Wellington Coastal Insurance Program offers windstorm insurance for Texas homeowners who live in high-risk areas.
 This policy includes dwelling, other structures and personal property coverage that is reimbursed at Replacement Cost Value (RCV).
 Homeowners have the option to add endorsements for consequential loss, wind-driven rain, increased construction costs and mandatory evacuation coverage.

-Maison Insurance offers wind and hail insurance for homes that are valued between $75,000 – $750,000.
-It is only available to Texas homeowners who own a single-family or duplex home, and do not have windstorm coverage through their home insurance policy.
+Maison Insurance offers wind and hail insurance for homes that are valued between $75,000 and $750,000.
+It is only available to Texas homeowners who own a single-family or duplex home and do not have windstorm coverage through their home insurance policy.
 With Maison Insurance, required deductibles start at $500 for unnamed wind storms and max out at 5% for named storms.

 The Texas Windstorm Insurance Association